 - 1. VHDL filename should be in small letters without any space or special characters (Underscore is allowed). - 2.
-Entity name, architecture declaration and the VHDL file name should match exactly. - 3.
-Declaration of each port should be done on a new line.
-See nghdl/Example/ for further reference. - 4.
-Port declaration can be either std_logic or std_logic_vector.
-No other declarations are allowed. - 5.
-All in ports should be declared before out ports. - 6.
-Maximum number of output ports that a VHDL entity under simulation can have is 64, provided the port names are not too lengthy to overflow the buffer. - 7.
+Entity name, architecture declaration and the VHDL file name should match exactly. - Port declaration can be either std_logic or std_logic_vector.
+No other declarations are allowed. - 4.
+All in ports should be declared before out ports. - 5.
+Maximum number of output ports that a VHDL entity under simulation can have is 64, provided the port names are not too lengthy to overflow the buffer. - 6.
 Be extremely careful while dealing with Arithmetic Operations.
-(See nghdl/Example/counter/counter.vhdl for further reference) - 8.
+(See nghdl/Example/counter/counter.vhdl for further reference) - 7.
 If structural style is used, then the main entity of your VHDL code which is to be simulated, should be declared first in the file with inclusion of libraries for subsequent declaration of each supporting entity.
-See nghdl/Example/full_adder/full_adder_structural.vhdl for further reference. - 9.
-Do not use sudo or root permissions while working Mixed-Mode Simulation and eSim. - 10.
+See nghdl/Example/full_adder/full_adder_structural.vhdl for further reference. - 8.
+Do not use sudo or root permissions while working with Mixed Signal Simulation and eSim. - 9.
 If there are more than one VHDL file to be uploaded, then do it one-by-one, as described below: - (a) Click on NGHDL button on eSim or type nghdl/ in terminal.
 A new window will be opened. - (b) Upload your first VHDL file and wait for the process to be completed. - (c) Check if there are any Errors on the console.
 If possible, try to debug it and report your error and its solution to us.
 Otherwise, you can send the error to us.
 If there are no errors, upload your second model and repeat the steps mentioned above.